-If you believe you have been injured by an unsafe product, The Law Offices of Gina M. Corena, PLLC is available to help.
+If you believe you have been injured by an unsafe product or by a car accident in Las Vegas, The Law Offices of Gina M. Corena, PLLC is available to help.
 We will use our years of experience in product liability law to pursue the compensation you are entitled to.

 Gina Corena is a skilled litigator that has practiced in Nevada her entire career.
 Ms. Corena prides herself in her devotion to representing injured clients and has acquired millions in settlements and litigation awards for her clients since founding The Law Offices of Gina M. Corena, PLLC.
 Named a Top 40 under 40 Attorney by the American Society of Legal Advocates and one of the “Ten Best Attorneys” in Nevada for her exceptional and outstanding client services, Gina Corena is a litigator that will fight for you.